PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-2-weed-detection.md

 ## General Description

-Agricultural robots have a crucial role in detecting weeds in fields, as they can impede the growth of crops by competing for essential resources such as water, sunlight, and nutrients, and also serve as breeding grounds for pests and diseases.
-The robot will navigate through rows of crops, and the objective is to identify and communicate the location of any weeds present in the field.
+The detection of weeds in fields is crucial for the growth of crops, as weeds can compete for essential resources like water, sunlight, and nutrients, and also act as breeding grounds for pests and diseases.
+Agricultural robots play a vital role in this regard by navigating through rows of crops to identify and communicate the locations of any weeds present in the field.

+!!! warning
-You are expected to complete this task using MATLAB.
+    You are expected to complete this task using MATLAB exclusively.
 You can find instructions on how to install MATLAB on your computer [here](/documentation-2023/getting-started-tutorials/introduction-to-matlab/#getting-started).

 ## Task Guidelines